 What about wedding plans and funeral arrangements?
 Knowing that most weddings, and some funerals, are planned months or years in advance, TECSC will make every effort to honor reservations and pre-arrangements.
 The Bishop and the Episcopal clergy serving the congregation will respond pastorally to couples and families on a case-by-case basis.
 We are encouraged that clergy from TECSC and the disaffiliated group have collaborated respectfully and collegially on wedding and funeral arrangements a number of times over the past six years, and we pray that will continue.

 What will happen to the disaffiliated clergy of the congregations?
 When the split occurred, all clergy in the diocese were offered an opportunity to remain in The Episcopal Church.
 Those who chose to leave the ordained ministry of The Episcopal Church in 2013 are no longer able to serve in Episcopal churches.
 However, TECSC worked to ensure that there would be a path for clergy to be reconciled with and return to the Church, if that is their desire, and to include a clear process of discernment for the good care of all.
 Since 2013, three priests have been welcomed back through this process.
+While each situation is unique, historically this process has taken less than one year.
 For clergy who wish to explore this path, the first step is to contact Bishop Skip Adams in the Diocesan Office.